Quick Guide to Magaluf

 How to get to Magaluf

 The only way to start your holiday is to hop on a flight to Palma de Majorca Airport, where all flights arrive.
 It's just 20 kilometres from the resort so it's quick and easy to get to your hotel.
-With so many more low cost flights flying to the Balearics from the UK, it is so much easier to organise cheap holiday, whether you want to come for a few days, a week or longer.
+With so many low cost airlines flying to the Balearics from the UK, it's so easy to organise cheap holiday, whether you want to come for a few days, a week or longer.
 Thanks to its popularity, many operators will package a hotel and flight for you to make it even easier to save your money for the Strip.
 You could consider car hire from Majorca airport, but if you're only planning on staying in the resort, check whether your hotel offers transfers, or book yourself onto a coach, either as part of your package deal or separately.

 Where to stay in Magaluf

 You will find a huge choice of cheap hotels here, as most of the accommodation is geared towards a holiday on a budget.
 You might even get something on the seafront if you book well ahead.
-Look out for central hotels and self-catering apartments to save all the pennies you can, or if you're feeling flush why not book into one of the five star resorts.
+Look out for central hotels and self-catering apartments to save all the pennies you can.
+Or, if you're feeling flush why not book into one of the five star resorts?
 A great bet for cheap holidays here is to look out for an all inclusive hotel.
-If you are really looking for a low cost holiday, then consider Magaluf in the winter months.
-Hotels will still want to fill rooms and offer package holiday companies really cheap rates to entice customers.
-This leads to some very cheap prices, but the party atmosphere will be very minimal.
-A final tip from us is if you can persuade your friends to holiday with you, the cost of sharing a larger apartment can bring the price of your package down further.
+A final tip from us is, if you can persuade your friends to holiday with you, the cost of sharing a larger apartment can bring the price of your package down further.